 In order to get a picture of what it means to treat the Lord's Day as holy and set apart, imagine you live in a huge room with four evenly spaced walls; the room is called Time-it's the temporal, finite life on earth.
 The only thing in that room, sitting right in the middle, is a treadmill.
 The treadmill is called Work.
 Our Designer and Creator tells us to get on that treadmill and run at a good pace for six days.
 Just lean into it and do the best we can, given our ability and circumstance.
 In one wall of this room called Time, there is a window.
-Our Designer commands that one day a week-'the Sabbath'-we are to get off that treadmill, walk to the window and just gaze.
+Our Designer commands that one day a week-'the Sabbath'-we are to get off that treadmill, walk to the winself-identified Christians.
+Also, each year there are new resources challenging the long-held view of evolution.
+The most recent is, "Darwin Devolves" by Michael J. Behe, 2019.
+A Christian defense of creation has never stood on stronger legs than it does today.

+dow and just gaze.
 Outside of that room, on the other side of the window, is Eternity-it's timeless, infinite life in heaven.
 When we gaze into eternity, we gain eternal perspective.
 One author says, "Sunday is a window in this world that gives us a peek into the next."
 That's why we get off the treadmill and have a day of rest.

 Many people think if they stay on the treadmill all seven days, running faster and longer than others, they will be better off because more work will be accomplished, they'll make more money, be more productive and successful.
 Leonardo Da Vinci once said, "The greatest geniuses sometimes accomplish more when they work less."
-Our performance based society encourages us to stay on the treadmill and promotes the false belief that if you work hard enough long enough, you will achieve success and be better off in life.
+Our performance-based society encourages us to stay on the treadmill and promotes the false belief that if you work hard enough long enough, you will achieve success and be better off in life.
 Perhaps we have a fear of appearing lazy if we take a day off, but studies have shown that Americans are not necessarily lazy.
 Historian J. R. Seeley remarked, "The supreme quality of great men is the power of resting."
 Seeley is stating what God has said since the beginning of time, "You need to get off the treadmill so you can get rest and perspective."

 Many in the Christian community think the Sabbath is merely about resting.
 They get off the treadmill and seek physical rest-which is good for the mind and body.
 Unfortunately, when we focus only on part of God's plan, we miss the full blessing.
 When we only rest, it's easy to get consumed with the rules: What can I do on the Sabbath?
 What shouldn't I do?
 What really counts as 'resting'?
 Then the Law becomes a regrettable Law.
 Oh, we agree it's important, but we don't understand it.
 We start to begrudgingly obey rather than eagerly anticipating the day of rest.
 He gave us this command, saying, "I designed you in such a way that you need a trickle charge, every week.
 You need to rest for one day and remember who I am and what I have done!
-You must get off that treadmill in order to do one thing-gaze out of the window."
+You must get off that treadmill in order to do one thing-and that's to go over to that window and stare."